basham/swit-workshop-writing/slides.md

 Sensitive to time, place, circumstance

-> Would you like to automatically turn on Silent Mode when you arrive at the movie theater?
+> **Phone notification:** Would you like to automatically turn on Silent Mode when you arrive at the movie theater?

 ## (Not context-aware)

-Email to customer:
+Generic, insensitive

-> Exciting news!
+> **Email:** Exciting news!
 You have been invited to "Celebrating the life of Jack."
 RSVP now!
-&nbsp;

 Notes:
 https://cloudfour.com/thinks/handling-death-gracefully-in-digital-experiences/